-This operating instructions manual is directed to trained personnel.
-The contents of this manual must be made available to the gualified personnel and implemented.
+This instruction manual is directed to trained personnel.
+The contents of this manual must be made available to the qualified personnel and implemented.

 1.3 Symbols used

 Document ID

 This symbol on the front page of this instruction refers to the Document ID.
 By entering the Document ID on www.vega.com you will reach the document download.